 The first of the forty days of Lent, Ash Wednesday gets its name from the custom of receiving ashes on our foreheads as a sign of penitence and a reminder of mortality.
 The imposition of the ashes is accompanied by prayer and the words: “Remember that you are dust, and to dust you will return.”
 Ash Wednesday is a solemn and holy day that sets the tone for the rest of the Lenten season.

-If your schedule won’t allow you to get to our Ash Wednesday services at noon or 7:00 p.m., Fr.
-Justin and Mthr.
-Amanda invite you to find us in Old Trail (Crozet) on the morning of Ash Wednesday for the imposition of ashes as a reminder of our mortality and our need for God’s forgiveness as we enter the season of Lent.
+If your schedule won’t allow you to get to our Ash Wednesday services at noon or 7:00 p.m., Mthr.
+Amanda and Austin Geelhoed invite you to find them in Old Trail (Crozet) on the morning of Ash Wednesday for the imposition of ashes as a reminder of our mortality and our need for God’s forgiveness as we enter the season of Lent.
 The imposition and accompanying prayer only take a few minutes, so you can get right back on the road to work or school.
-Find us across from Grit Coffee in Old Trail, 1110 Old Trail Dr., Crozet, VA 22932
+Find them on the corner across from Grit Coffee, 1110 Old Trail Dr #120, Crozet, VA 22932.

 Ash Wednesday Worship | 12:00 p.m. and 7:00 p.m.